top of page

 Chief Editor

-PhD candidate in Classics at the Institute of Classical Studies, School of Advanced Studies.
-PhD examines the economic history of Roman aristocratic wealth from the 3rd to 1st centuries BCE and how it influenced the political process.
+Sessional Lecturer at the University at the Univesity of Ottawa/Université d'Ottawa.
+PhD (in Classics at Institute of Classical Studies (SAS)) examined the economic history of Roman aristocratic wealth from the 3rd to 1st centuries BCE and how it intersected with Republican politics.

 Editor